Key projects of the Digital and Population Data Services Agency

 HEUKO project coordinates and supports the implementation of changes

 The Digital and Population Data Services Agency is involved in a project by the Ministry of Finance for a personal identity code reform (HETU project).
 For more information, see the Ministry of Finance project page (in Finnish).
-The purpose of the project is to reform the personal identity code system and to develop the state-verified identity system, ensuring a sufficient number of personal identity codes, eliminating references to gender in new codes and streamlining service processes for foreigners by expanding the scope of availability of personal identity codes and suppressing the use of personal identity codes for identification purposes.
+The purpose of the project is to reform the personal identity code system ensuring a sufficient number of personal identity codes.
 The implementation of the reform requires legislative amendments.

 The reform requires implementing changes in the Population Information System.
 The Digital and Population Data Services Agency is running the HEUKO implementation project (from 8 December 2021 to 31 December 2023) to implement the reforms of the HETU project.
 The project coordinates the extensive deployment of the Agency’s services and supports the customer implementation of the reforms.
 The primary objective of the project is to enable the implementation of changes required by the legislative amendments of the HETU project in all of the Agency’s services during 2023.